Skip to main content

 - Web of Science - searches just the top tier peer-reviewed journals in each discipline

 - Scopus: Covers nearly 22,000 titles from over 5,000 publishers, of which 20,000 are peer-reviewed journals in the scientific, technical, medical, and social sciences (including arts and humanities).

 - ABI/Inform - news and scholarly articles on management, trade, and industry

 Books & Theses

-- OneSource - searchable directory of millions of public and private U.S. and international companies
+- D&B Hoovers - searchable directory of millions of public and private U.S. and international companies

 - IBISWorld Industry Reports - detailed industry reports for US, China

-- EMIS (formerly ISI Emerging Markets) - reports & data on Asian, Latin American, African, Middle Eastern countries
+- EMIS - reports & data on emerging markets in Asian, Latin American, African, Middle Eastern countries

-- Factiva - international & U.S. newspapers, trade publications
+- Global Newsstream - international & U.S. news sources

-- LexisNexis Academic - international & U.S. newspapers, trade publications, legal information
+- Factiva - international & U.S. news sources, trade publications

 Manage your references